Louvivien/bedrock-react/README.md

+Got it — here’s a fully generic version (no mention of triPica anywhere):

+---

 # AI Assistant

-A Next.js React app that adds an AI side-panel to your agent desktop.
-It streams answers, renders Markdown, and can call your backend (via a server route) to talk to an AI agent and your domain APIs.
+A Next.js React app that adds an AI side-panel to an agent desktop.
+It streams answers, renders Markdown, and calls your backend (via a server route) to talk to an AI agent and your domain APIs.

 ---